1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Long-term constipation and straining
+• Constipation and straining (long-term)

-• Internal rectal prolapse (the rectum slips down)
+• Internal rectal prolapse (rectum slips down)

-• Poor pelvic floor muscle control
+• Lack of pelvic floor muscle control

 Treatment